 - 5. Actions speak louder than words.
 How do the events in the story prove the truth of this statement? - Ans.
-In the story, Lushkoff is a beggar who has been thrown out of a Russian choir because of drunkenness.
-He begs for a living, making up stories about his condition to arouse pity in others.
-However, Sergei, an advocate, sees through his lies and threatens to call the police.
-He urges him to work, beginning with doing small odd jobs at his house.
+Sergei urges Lushkoff to work, beginning with doing small odd jobs at his house.
 The beggar agrees, not because he willingly consents to it, but because he is trapped into agreeing by his own arguments.
-Before moving house, Sergei sends him to his friend with a letter of recommendation, and with the advice to work hard, give up drinking and remember all the counsel he has given him.
+Before moving house, Sergei sends him to his friend with a letter of recommendation, and with the advice to work hard, give up drinking, and remember all the counsel he has given him.
 When Sergei meets Lushkoff two years later at a theatre, Lushkoff is a wholly changed person - he is now a notary who earns well and leads a respectable life.
 Sergei is delighted, and assumes that it was his exhortation that pushed Lushkoff onto the right path.
 Lushkoff expresses his gratitude, but confesses that while Sergei gave fine words of advice, it was really his cook Olga who brought about a change in him.
 She would scold him for his drunkenness, but at the same time weep for his pitiable state.
 Knowing that he was too frail to chop wood, she would do the work herself.
 It was because of this act of kindness that Lushkoff underwent a change.
 He gave up drinking and worked hard to improve his condition.
 The story proves the adage that actions speak louder than words.
 It was Olga's act of chopping the wood for Lushkoff that, more than anything else, had a profound, life-altering effect on Lushkoff.